+Parent/Teacher conferences are scheduled at the end of the first grading period.
 Anytime a concern arises, parents are encouraged to confer with the child's teacher.
-Conferences may be scheduled with a teacher by contacting the teacher directly or by contacting the school's front office to make arrangements with a teacher.
+Conferences may be scheduled with a teacher by calling the school office to make arrangements with a teacher.